LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/fft.md

 A float number that is bigger than `0`.<br>

-Width of one FFT result bin, it's similar to AudioLevel `FFTSize`.<br/>
+Width of one FFT result bin, it serves similar purpose as AudioLevel `FFTSize`.<br/>
 Also corresponds to the rate at which FFT is natively updated (before taking into account [OverlapBoost](#overlap-boost)).
 FFT with `BinWidth 10` and `OverlapBoost 1` will update 10 times per second.

 The less this option is, the more detailed result you get, but the less frequently values change.<br/>